Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework

 By the definition of an index-succedent, there exists a sequence of vertices $v_0, v_1, \ldots, v_n$ satisfying: \begin{enumerate} \item $v_0 = y'$ and $v_n = v$; \item for every $0 \le i < n$, $v_{i+1}$ is the index-succedent node of $v_i$; \item for every $0 < i < n$, the vertex $v_i$ is a folding node. \end{enumerate} From the index-succedent condition, $v_0$ and $v_n$ cannot be folding nodes unless $v_0=v_n$.
 If $v_0=v_n$, then $e'$ is a folding edge and can always be directly extended.
 Since $v_n$ is the head of $e$, this sequence forms a folding chain satisfying the forward ceiling-adjacency condition.
 Hence, $\hat{e}'$ in $H$ is forward ceiling-adjacent to $e$ by definition.

-We now show that $\hat{e}$ must be restricted to the cases stated in the lemma.
-Suppose, for the sake of contradiction, that the ceiling-adjacent edge $\hat{e}' = (x', y')$ to $e$ is neither a merging edge, a combining edge, \item nor a pseudo combining edge. \end{itemize}
+We now show that $\hat{e}'$ must be restricted to the cases stated in the lemma.
+Suppose, for the sake of contradiction, that the forward ceiling-adjacent edge $\hat{e}' = (x', y')$ to $e$ is neither a merging edge, a combining edge, nor a pseudo-combining edge.

-Let $\hat{e}'$ be a ceiling edge on the walk $W$ with the same edge index as $e'$.
-Since $\hat{e}=(x,y)$ is not a pseudo combining edge, the index-succedent of its head $y$ is not a folding node.
-Moreover, since $\hat{e}$ is neither a merging edge nor a combining edge, any incoming edge $\hat{e}'=(x',y')$ to a node in the transition case of $y$ must originate from the same transition case as the tail node $x$ of $\hat{e}$.

-By the determinism of the underlying Turing machine, the index-successor edge of such an $\hat{e}'$ whose tail coincides with the tail of $e'$ must be identical to $e'$.
-Consequently, $e'$ is a index-succedent of $\hat{e}'$ and is already valid without inserting $e$.
+Since $\hat{e}'$ is not a pseudo-combining edge, the index-succedent of its head $y'$ is not a folding node.
+Furthermore, because $\hat{e}'$ is neither a merging nor a combining edge, the edge $\hat{e}'$ incoming to a node in the transition case of $y'$ must originate from the same transition case as the tail node $x$ of $\hat{e}$.
+By the determinism of the underlying Turing machine, the index-successor edge $e' = (v, w)$ of such an $\hat{e}'$ must be uniquely determined where $w \in \ISucc(x)=\ISucc(x')$.

-Hence, the edge $e'$ can be appended to a computation walk $W''$ in the graph $G$ without inserting $e$, yielding a valid computation walk $W'' + e'$ in $G$.
-This implies that $e'$ is extendable in $G$ independently of the addition of $e$, which contradicts the assumption that $e'$ becomes extendable only after inserting $e$.